National Delivery Plan 2023 Comms Toolkit.

 - By 2030, significantly reduce the proportion of individuals without essential digital skills and ensure the sustainability and expansion of these skills in response to changing technologies and needs.

 - Enhance knowledge and understanding of digital poverty among all stakeholders, including citizens, governments, and the public and private sectors, through the development and utilisation of research.

 - Increase local capacity to provide joined-up digital inclusion support to individuals and communities.

 You can also pledge to help take forward these missions by visiting the DPA website here: https://digitalpovertyalliance.org/pledge-portal/

-The Digital Poverty Alliance is an initiative of the Learning Foundation, Registered Charity in England and Wales: 1086306, Registered Company in England and Wales 3978344.
+The Digital Poverty Alliance is registered as the working name of the Learning Foundation, Registered Charity in England and Wales: 1086306, Registered Company in England and Wales 3978344.

 Registered address: 3rd Floor, 86-90 Paul Street, London EC2A 4NE.
 Charity Number: 1086306.